 Below is the content of the booklet and the link to download it:

 Jade lived a happy life.
 Her book was full of colorful memories for many things that had already happened in her life.
 Although there had been some ups and downs, the book made her happy.
 It had become part of her.
 Jade was still young and so her book had only a few chapters.

 Her imagination ran wild as she thought things that would make her story exciting and beautiful.

 One day, as she sat with her book, it suddenly became dark.
-Something wasn’t right and Sarah was afraid.
+Something wasn’t right and Jade was afraid.
 She tried to cover the book because it was the most precious thing she had.